yashthakare-07/Enterprise-ETL-Pipeline/README.md

     end
 ```

 The processing path (S3 → SQS → Lambda → DynamoDB) and the analytics path (S3 → Glue → Athena) are independent of each other; both read from the same S3 bucket, but the Athena table is scoped to a `raw/` key prefix while the S3 event notification that drives Lambda processing is **not** prefix-scoped, so the two paths are not guaranteed to see identical sets of objects.
+This is a known gap — tracked in [Production Readiness Gaps](#production-readiness-gaps).

 ## Folder Structure